 So let me have my say, and I'll take the consequences.

-Without a wall on the southern border, an extreme tightening of security arrests and deportation of illegal aliens coming across the southern border.
+Without a wall on the southern border, an extreme tightening of security, arrests and deportation of illegal aliens coming across the southern border, DACA is an issue that can be dealt with in March or even later in the year.

-Oh, I I don't have to venture a guess that these have been the three worst years of your life, and I don't know if it gets any better.
+I don't have to venture a guess that these have been the three worst years of your life, and I don't know if it gets any better.

-Oh no, Sean, it doesn't.
+Oh, no, Sean, it doesn't.

 It's ridiculous.

-Well, you know, Grant was constitutionally guaranteed the right to freedom and happiness and you know, the pursuit of happiness.
+Well, you know, Grant was constitutionally guaranteed the right to freedom and happiness and, you know, the pursuit of happiness.

 Well, where's my son's rights?